Morgellons Disease Research • Patient Survey • Advocacy

 Main Morgellons Topics

-Use these sections to understand the symptoms, research, testing questions, and patient resources connected to Morgellons disease.
+Use these sections to understand symptoms, fibers, testing questions, patient resources, and the research conversation around Morgellons disease.

 Patient-reported symptoms, skin findings, lesions, sensations, and why careful documentation matters.